 In terms of length, Mr. Armstrong’s presentation was mercifully short.
 There were 16 slides before he reached the appendix section.
 And then there were 40 Appendix slides–ready for questions and other eventualities.
 A short presentation, but each slide certainly had its fill of content.

 The net result?
-An energy presentation that drains energy from its audience.
+A conference PowerPoint presentation that drains energy from its audience.
 You can break the formula when you align your presenting imagination with the story you want to tell.
 That’s something that CEOs are more than capable of.